-- 4.1 Upon admission to the PhD program, the student will be assigned an academic advisor who will remain their advisor until the student selects a research advisor. - 4.2 By the end of the first year of PhD studies, the student should select and be accepted by a research advisor or major professor.
-A student's research advisor must be a member of the Graduate Faculty in the Department of Computer Science (see the "Kansas State University General Catalog" online for further information).
-Because the research advisor will organize and direct all research, students should choose an advisor carefully.
-Faculty members are not obligated to accept every student who asks them to be their research advisor.
-The faculty member may impose further requirements before agreeing to serve as the major professor. - 4.3 In consultation with the research advisor, students must compose a Supervisory Committee.
-The research advisor is identified as the Major Professor and the Chair of the Supervisory Committee.
-In addition to the Major Professor, the Supervisory Committee must include three additional members.
+- 4.1 Upon admission to the PhD program, the student will be assigned a faculty advisor who will remain their advisor until the student selects a research advisor. - 4.2 By the end of the first year of PhD studies, the student should select and be accepted by a research advisor who must be a member of the Graduate Faculty in the Department of Computer Science.
+That research advisor will be referred to as the student's "Major Professor".

+Because the Major Professor will organize and direct all research, students should choose him/her carefully.
+Faculty members are not obligated to accept every student who asks them to be their Major Professor.
+Also, a faculty member may impose further requirements before agreeing to serve as the Major Professor.

+- 4.3 In consultation with the Major Professor, students must compose a Supervisory Committee.
+The Major Professor is the Chair of the Supervisory Committee, which must include three additional members.
 Two of these additional members must be chosen from the Graduate Faculty in the Department of Computer Science at Kansas State University.
 The third additional member must be chosen from outside of the Department of Computer Science, but must be a member of the Graduate Faculty at Kansas State University.
-All committee members must be chosen so their field of interest is related to the dissertation research the student proposes to do. - 4.4 Students should consult regularly with their research advisor.
+All committee members must be chosen so their area of expertise is relevant to the dissertation research the student proposes to do. - 4.4 Students should consult regularly with their Major Professor.